unnikrishnanavida/edge-upi-risk-intelligence/README.md

 Focused on building intelligent systems for:

 • Fraud Detection
 • Behavioural Analytics
 • Financial Risk Intelligence

+---

+# Support

+If you found this project interesting, consider giving the repository a **star ⭐** to support development.